jrosenth/SourceOne_POSH/README.md

 EMC SourceOne PowerShell Module
 =========================================
-This project contains a Powershell module for managing an EMC SourceOne environment.
+This project contains a Powershell module for managing and automating the configuration of an EMC SourceOne environment.

 Requirements
 ========================================